software-students-spring2025/web-app/README.md

 See instructions.
 Delete this line and place the Product Vision Statement here.

-WhySpace, is an online web forum that allows students to express their true feelings and ask deep questions to their peers in a safe and nonjudgmental environment with security monitored by administrators encouraging safety and openness.
+TaskXP is a dynamic task management web app that transforms productivity into a rewarding experience.
+By allowing users to create, track, and complete tasks while earning points based on difficulty, TaskQuest gamifies productivity, making goal achievement more engaging and motivating

 ## User stories